-About a year ago, I started prepping for my morning the night before.
+About a year ago, I started prepping for the morning the night before.
 I follow a simple routine.
 I place a bowl and a glass on the kitchen table.
 The glass is to remind me to start the day with 8 oz. of water.
 The bowl is for my oatmeal.

 These are small things, but I’m nearly incoherent in the morning.
 So, I tend to make dietary choices on impulse rather than with intentionality, and like many others, I can’t enjoy my morning without a good cup of joe.

 The point of my morning prep is to get me in my chair to do some writing as soon as possible.
 On a perfect day, I’m up at 6, eating by 6:15, and then sitting in front of my computer with a cup of coffee no later than 6:30.

 It doesn’t always work that way, but I find that by preparing the night before makes my morning go a whole lot more smoothly.